aristanetworks/avd-workshops/workshops/jinja-yaml.md

     Broadcast Address:  {{ ip_filter[inventory_hostname]['interfaces']['Ethernet2']['ipv4'] | ipaddr('broadcast')  }}
 ```

-Reviewing our template, we can see we are using the current inventory device we are running the playbook against, and keying in on the ipv4 address mapping.
-We are then using the filter command, `|`, and specifying the `address` keyword, meaning we only want the address part of the whole prefix.
+Reviewing our template, we run the playbook against the current inventory device keying in on the ipv4 address mapping.
+We then use the filter command, `|`, and specify the `address` keyword, meaning we only want the address part of the whole prefix.

 Running the playbook results in the following output: